danmowehhuk/Eventuino/README.md

 `onPressed(uint8_t)`, `onLongPressed(uint8_t)`, `onReleased(uint8_t)`, etc.
 You can even change the function callbacks on the fly!

-Eventuino can also be extended to support your other digital or analog input devices; say, a thermocoupler connected to the base of a transistor forming a "temperature switch."
+Eventuino provides `Button`, `Toggle`, a generic `DigitalPinSource` and various `Timer`s out of the box, but Eventuino can also be extended to support your other digital or analog input devices; say, a thermocoupler connected to the base of a transistor forming a "temperature switch."

 Written by Dan Mowehhuk (danmowehhuk@gmail.com)\
 BSD license, check license.txt for more information\